 A mammogram detects tumors and calcium deposits in the breast.
 Most calcium deposits are not cancer.
 But a cluster of very tiny specks of calcium (microcalcifications) can be an early sign of breast cancer.
 If your mammogram shows anything abnormal, you may need more tests.

 A mammogram is the best way to find breast cancer early.
 But it may not always detect cancer.
 And in some cases, it may find an abnormality that turns out not to be cancer.
 This is called a false positive.
-Some people worry about the radiation.
-But the radiation levels are about the same as those you'd be exposed to during a flight from New York to California.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |